-Stay: Hotel Alexandra – really the only choice in town.
-It’s large and caters more towards bigger tour groups.
+Where to stay: Hotel Alexandra – really the only choice in town.
+It’s large and caters more to bigger tour groups.
 Read reviews of Hotel Alexandra

-Eat: Plan on having lunch or an early dinner at Hoven at the top of the Skylift.
-It’s be the best views you’ve ever had at a restaurant!
+Where to eat: Plan on having lunch or an early dinner at Hoven at the top of the Skylift.
+It’s the best view you’ve ever had at a restaurant!
 The food was good, and the views were even better.
 Read reviews of Hoven Restaurant

 This is not a National Tourist Route – but it should be!
 This was our hidden gem and big surprise of our road trip.
 We first visited Hellesylt and then took Highway 655 (aka The Queen’s Route) towards Alesund.
 This narrow valley is dotted with cows and remains of old summer farm houses.
 But the best part was that the road was all ours – we barely met another car the whole time, and full of jaw dropping scenery.

-Eat/Stay: We stopped at Historic Hotel Union Oye for lunch and wished we would have booked it for the night!
-An old hotel full of antiques and stories nestled in the mountains, of course you’d like to stay there!
+Where to stay and eat: We stopped at Historic Hotel Union Oye for lunch and wished we would have booked it for the night!
+An old hotel full of antiques and stories nestled in the mountains, of course, you’d like to stay there!
 You do have to book early here as the hotel fills up fast.
 Read reviews of Hotel Union Oye

-Alesund it a charming seaside town and the largest in this region.
-The town is known for its Art Nouveau architecture due to it’s tragic history of fire and devastation.
-We enjoyed the just wandering around the old buildings taking in all of the architectural details.
+Alesund is a charming seaside town and the largest in this region.
+The town is known for its Art Nouveau architecture due to its tragic history of fire and devastation.
+We enjoyed just wandering around the old buildings taking in all of the architectural details.
 There’s tons to do in Alesund in the city and just slightly outside the city so consider staying a couple of nights here!

-Eat: Check out Invit café for lunch and enjoy eating out on the water on a floating deck.
-The food was phenomenal and service great!
+Where to eat: Check out Invit café for lunch and enjoy eating out on the water on a floating deck.
+The food was phenomenal and the service was great!
 For something more upscale try Sjobua Fish Restaurant on the waterfront.